CALL FOR PAPERS 2025

 • Only oral Communications may be presented.
 Posters will not be accepted.

-• The date of acceptance of Communications in both options will be 23 October 2023, with each presenter being notified individually of the outcome of their application (or applications, if participating in Option 1 and Option 2).
+• The date of acceptance of Communications will be 22 September 2025, with each presenter being notified individually of the outcome of their application (or applications).

-• The registration fee payment period will be from 23 to 29 October 2023 (inclusive).
+• The registration fee payment period will be from 22 to 28 September 2025 (included).

-• The deadline for sending the materials to be screened at the Congress in person mode (slides, images, videos, etc., for the reading of the 15-minute Communication) is 19 November 2023 (inclusive).
+• The deadline for submitting the materials to be screened at the Congress (slides, images, etc., in person; and a video in online mode) is 9 November 2025 (included).

 • The Scientific Committee, assisted by peer review, will propose the selection of approved Communications for the Congress, as well as the texts selected for their corresponding publications.

-• The deadline for submitting the selected texts for evaluation and publication as book chapters, both for the publication of the paper book (Option 1) and for the publication of the digital book (Option 2), is 15 January 2024 (inclusive).
+• The deadline for submitting the selected texts for evaluation and publication as book chapters is 11 January 2026 (included).

 • Selected texts must be original and unpublished, and not awaiting acceptance by other means.